-Scott County Community Hospital (DBA Big South Fork Medical Center)
+Scott County Community Hospital (d/b/a Big South Fork Medical Center)

-On January 13, 2017, we closed on an asset purchase agreement to acquire certain assets related to Scott County Community Hospital, based in Oneida, Tennessee (the "Oneida Assets").
+On January 13, 2017, we acquired certain assets related to Scott County Community Hospital, based in Oneida, Tennessee (the "Oneida Assets").
 The Oneida Assets include a 52,000 square foot hospital building and 6,300 square foot professional building on approximately 4.3 acres.
-Scott County Community Hospital is classified as a Critical Access Hospital (rural) with 25 beds, a 24/7 emergency department, operating rooms and a laboratory that provides a range of diagnostic services.
+Scott County Community Hospital has 25 beds, a 24/7 emergency department and a laboratory that provides a range of diagnostic services.
 Scott County Community Hospital closed in July 2016 in connection with the bankruptcy filing of its parent company, Pioneer Health Services, Inc. We acquired the Oneida Assets out of bankruptcy for a purchase price of \$1.0 million.
 The hospital, which has been renamed Big South Fork Medical Center, became operational on August 8, 2017.
+The hospital became certified as a Critical Access Hospital (rural) in December 2021, retroactive to June 30, 2021.